Serum Calcium Test: Normal Range, Symptoms & Importance

 Introduction

-Calcium is one of the essential minerals in the human body that plays a critical role in maintaining strong bones and teeth, muscle contractions, regulating heart rhythm, and ensuring proper nerve function.
+Calcium is one of the essential minerals in the human body.
+It plays a vital role in maintaining strong bones and teeth, supporting muscle contractions, regulating heart rhythm, and ensuring proper nerve function.

-Sometimes a change in the blood calcium level can lead to a serious health condition that requires immediate medical attention.
-A serum calcium test can help measure the level of calcium in your blood and help detect a wide range of underlying health conditions early.
+Changes in blood calcium levels can sometimes lead to serious health conditions requiring medical attention.
+A serum calcium test helps measure calcium levels in your blood and detect underlying health issues early.

-Understanding the normal range of serum calcium, recognizing symptoms of abnormal levels, and knowing why this test is important can help you take timely action to protect your health.
+Understanding the normal serum calcium range, recognizing symptoms of abnormal levels, and knowing why this test is important can help you take timely action to protect your health.

 What Is the Serum Calcium Test?